Easy Knit Baby Bloomers FREE PATTERN – OhLaLana!

 – 12 to 18 months.
 Width: 8” (20 cm).
 Length: 8.5” (22 cm)

-PLEASE NOTE that I measured the bloomers unstretched.
+PLEASE NOTE that I measure the bloomers unstretched.

 - 1 pair of straight needles US 7 (4.5 mm)